kanziebub/SurvivalProtocol/rulebook.md

 ## Event Registration

 Event registration is processed via Google and joining the discord server.
 All links and instructions on how to register will be provided.
 You will need your Discord ID + Discord Alias ready.
 If the tournament format is a team mode, you must have the Discord IDs of you and your teammate(s) ready.
-All participants must be in the **“Lyfin's Tavern” Discord** at time of signup for your entry to be counted.
+All participants must be in the **Lyfin's Tavern Discord** at the time of signup for your entry to be counted.
 Event registration may be canceled or modified by contacting an organizer.

 ## Game Client Version

-Every match in the tournament will use the latest version of “Eternal Return”.
+Every match in the tournament will use the **latest version of Eternal Return**.
 If there is an update during the tournament period, the updated version will be immediately available for tournament use.

 ## New Character Releases